SantaClaas/elmish-web-components/README.md

 ## Roadmap 🛣️

 - Allow easy separation of styling and markup for components ✅
+- Set up GitHub Actions pipleline to automaticall publish Dim Ice App ✅
+- Use container queries to hide link url parts depending on size of container
 - Create new app after user wants to authorize with server for that server and persist credentials in storage
 - Simplify route state management (Routing)